Yañalif: Decline

 Using two different alphabets for Russian and Turkic languages was problematic: people had to learn two different alphabets, confusing letters of one alphabet for letters from another, and Turkic languages had to use specific typewriters instead of sharing typewriters with Russian.
 In order to overcome these issues, a decision was made to convert Turkic languages to Cyrillic.
-In 1939 the Stalinist government prohibited Jaꞑalif and it remained in use until January 1940.
-Jaꞑalif was also used in Nazi gazettes for prisoners of war and propaganda during World War II.
+In 1939 the Soviet government prohibited Yañalif although it remained in use until January 1940.
+Yañalif was also used in Nazi gazettes for prisoners of war and propaganda during World War II.
 The alphabet served until the 1950s, because most of the schoolbooks were printed before World War II.
-Some Tatar diasporas also used Jaꞑalif outside of the Soviet Union, for example the Tatar bureau of Radio Free Europe.
+Some Tatar diasporas also used Yañalif outside of the Soviet Union, for example the Tatar bureau of Radio Free Europe.

-For 12 years of usage the Latin script, Arabic script (and not only Jaña imlâ, but İske imlâ too) also were used.
-One of the Musa Cälil's Moabit Notebooks was written in Jaꞑalif, and another was written in Arabic letters.
+For 12 years of usage the Latin script, Arabic script (and not only Yaña imlâ, but İske imlâ too) also were used.
+One of the Musa Cälil's Moabit Notebooks was written in Yañalif, and another was written in Arabic letters.
 Both notebooks were written in German prison, after 1939, the year when the Cyrillic script was established.

-Restoring Jaꞑalif
+Restoring Yañalif

-In the 1990s some wanted to restore Jaꞑalif, or Jaꞑalif+W, as being appropriate for the modern Tatar phonetics.
+In the 1990s some wanted to restore Yañalif, or Yañalif +W, as being appropriate for the modern Tatar phonetics.
 But technical problems, such as font problems and the disuse of Uniform Turkic alphabet among other peoples, forced the use of a "Turkish-based alphabet".
 In 2000 such an alphabet was adopted by the Tatarstan government, but in 2002 it was abolished by the Russian Federation.

 Inalif

-The "Internet-style" alphabet named Inalif after Internet and älifba was convented in 2003 and partly it was inspired by Jaꞑalif.
+The "Internet-style" alphabet named Inalif after Internet and älifba was convented in 2003 and partly it was inspired by Yañalif.
 The main purpose of this alphabet was standardization of texts, which are typed on a standard English keyboard, without any diacritical marks.
-But this is not a simple transliteration of non-English symbols of Jaꞑalif or modern alphabet.
-Sounds absent from English are represented with digraphs; soft vowels are represented as a combination of the pairmate and apostrophe, apart from [ɤ], corresponding to ⟨ь⟩ in Jaꞑalif, which is represented as ⟨y⟩, probably under influence of transliteration of Russian.
-Like in Jaꞑalif, ⟨j⟩ represent [j], and ⟨zh⟩ is used for [ʒ], corresponding to ⟨ƶ⟩ in Jaꞑalif. ⟨x⟩ isn't used in Inalif, and ⟨kh⟩ is used instead.
+But this is not a simple transliteration of non-English symbols of Yañalif or modern alphabet.
+Sounds absent from English are represented with digraphs; soft vowels are represented as a combination of the pairmate and apostrophe, apart from [ɤ], corresponding to ⟨ь⟩ in Yañalif, which is represented as ⟨y⟩, probably under influence of transliteration of Russian.
+Like in Yañalif, ⟨j⟩ represent [j], and ⟨zh⟩ is used for [ʒ], corresponding to ⟨ƶ⟩ in Yañalif. ⟨x⟩ isn't used in Inalif, and ⟨kh⟩ is used instead.
 Other changes include: ⟨ä⟩ → ⟨a'⟩; ⟨ö⟩ → ⟨o'⟩; ⟨ü⟩ → ⟨u'⟩; ⟨ç⟩ → ⟨ch⟩; ⟨ğ⟩ → ⟨gh⟩; ⟨ñ⟩ → ⟨ng⟩; ⟨ş⟩ → ⟨sh⟩.
 The sorting order of Inalif isn't specified, but in practice, the English sorting order is used.
 Inalif is used only on the Internet.